ros2/rosbag2/docs/design/rosbag2_snapshot_recorder/rosbag2_snapshot_recorder.md

 * Snapshot functionality makes use of producer-consumer cache patter which must be always turned on.
 * Main idea is to use `split_bag()` functionality in `SequentialWriter` for creating snapshots.
 In current implementation storage `open()` must be called first before any other function.
 This design manipulates start_time and duration metadata in `SnapshotWriter::write` just to match the state of buffered mesages.
 * Additionally this design forces that before `Recorder` node shut down, snapshot is getting saved to disk anyway.
-* During arguments parsing it should be checked if snapshot argument is true.
+* During arguments parsing, it should be checked if snapshot argument is true.
 If it's true one of arguments must be positive.
-In case both config artuments are invalid (non positive values) an exception should be thrown.
+In case both config arguments are invalid (non positive values) an exception should be thrown.
 In case config arguments are set but snapshot mode is not triggered, both config arguments should be set to invalid values (non positive) and adequate log should be displayed.
 * This project blocks the possibility to split the bag during runtime because disk save happens once per some amount of time and it is already out of the SequentialWriter scope to interfere.
-* For now implementation assumes that disk save is being done by flush.
-It may cause that during save some messages from the system can get dropped and ~~it should be fixed.~~ (**Fix proposal in `Flushing fix proposal` section**)
+* For now implementation assumes implementing separate consumer-producer pattern.
+Idea is to create separate `SnapshotConsumer` and `SnapshotCache` classes (with different names but sharing same interfaces/deriving most functionality from `CacheConsumer` and `MessageCache`).
+They use similar mechanism as used in bag splitting.
+Implementation differs mostly in `SnapshotConsumer::close()` and `SnapshotConsumer::~SnapshotConsumer`.
+Producer-consumer pattern comes into flushing state only after destructor call.
+Calling bag change/split doesn't prevent `SnapshotCache` from receiving new messages.
+Additionally buffers swap is only trigerred after `SnapshotConsumer::close()`, which is expected.
 * It should be considered that when buffer doesn't contain any messages to write, rosbag folder should be **deleted** but for now **it is not designed**.

 ### Pros